matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 Answer: Kafka organizes data in records.
 This is what other MOMs called "messages".
 Contain the transported data as a value.
 Records have a key and a timestamp.

 101) Kafka Polling?
 Answer: The consumers poll the data, meaning the fetch new data and process it.
 Consumer can decide for themselves when they process the records.

 102) Kafka Persistence?
 Answer: Kafka is a mixture of messaging system and data storage solution.
-By default retention for records is seven days.
+By default, retention for records is seven days.

 103) Kafka Partitions?
 Answer: Topics are divided into partitions.
 Partitions allow strong guarantees concerning the order of records, but also